 - Christa Flores at Asheville Museum of Science

 - Paulo Blikstein at FabLearn

 - Bob Clagett - David Picciuto - Jimmy Diresta or listen to all three on the Making It Podcast

 Your Turn to Play

 HELPFUL HINT: Don’t know where to start?
 Just use your new found Idea Exchange superpowers ;) (kidding, not kidding).
-For me, I’ve been using a wordpress portfolios as the primary means for students to capture and share their learning.
-They tag posts categorize posts with the type of build (eg. foundation, quick hack, major project) and tag them with the elements of Cognitive Gearing.
+For me, I’ve been using a wordpress ePortfolio as the primary means for students to capture and share their learning.
+They tag posts and categorize posts with the type of build (eg. foundation, quick hack, major project) and tag them with the elements of Cognitive Gearing.
 Emily, Justin and Bryce give you a sense of 3 different semesters using portfolios.
 The video below is not pretty or polished by any stretch, but it might give a sense of how I coach students to set up their portfolio.
 At the end of the day, the portfolio is meant to be a reflection tool AND a means of sharing and learning from each other….hence the public platform.

 ALTERNATE ROUTE: Jim Tiffin has done a ton of work with our MDE program (and beyond) with regard to PROVOCATIONS.
 This is a term that has become deeply rooted in our everyday MDE terminology.
-Jim’s blog post describes the nuances between provocation, instigation, invitation and investigation, but in short we use provocations as “a constructionist methodology for learning experience design in maker-centered classrooms.”
-In other words, it is a way to tool to “force” IDEA EXCHANGE and a means for structured conversation and reflection about making.
+Jim’s blog post describes the nuances between provocation, instigation, invitation and investigation, but in short, we use provocations as “a constructionist methodology for learning experience design in maker-centered classrooms.”
+In other words, it is a tool to “force” IDEA EXCHANGE and a means for structured conversation and reflection about making.
 It is a powerful tool to have in your makerEd toolbox!